The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 |---|---|---|---|---|

-| Frase | Teams who want to track and act in one workflow | Tracks ChatGPT, Perplexity, Claude, Gemini, Google AI | Monitoring tied to research, writing, optimization, publishing | From $39/mo (billed yearly) |
+| Frase | Teams who want to monitor AND fix in one workflow | Tracks ChatGPT, Perplexity, Claude, Gemini, Google AI | Monitoring tied to the full loop: research, writing, optimization, and publishing | From $39/mo (billed yearly) |

 | Profound | Large enterprises needing depth and compliance | Broad multi-engine | Monitoring and analytics | Self-serve, scaling to enterprise |